Sciss/SwingOSC/README.md

     java -cp SwingOSC.jar:lib/freetts.jar:lib/jsapi.jar de.sciss.swingosc.SwingOSC [swing-osc-options]

-### compilation from source
+## compilation from source

-SwingOSC now builds with the [Simple Build Tool](https://github.com/harrah/xsbt/wiki).
-Includes is a little helper bash script `sbt` which will download the Simple Build Tool (sbt) launcher to the SwingOSC directory if not yet present, and then invoke it.
+SwingOSC builds with [sbt](http://www.scala-sbt.org/).
+Includes is a helper bash script `sbt` written by [paulp](https://github.com/paulp/sbt-extras) and made available under a BSD-style license.
+This script will automatically download and install sbt if not yet present on the system.

-You can also install sbt as explained on the sbt website, that is download the bootstrap jar version 0.11.2 and create a shell script `sbt` in your preferred `PATH`, e.g. as `~/bin/sbt`.
-You will need to perform this step on Windows.

 To compile and assemble SwingOSC, run `./sbt assembly-devel`.
 The final fully self-contained jar file will be `SwingOSC.jar` in the base directory.
 Make sure you adjust your `SwingOSC.program` settings in SuperCollider accordingly.